shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 >**Solution**
 >Pull back, then launch forward like a stone from a catapult.
 Retreat briefly into your competence to regain your composure.
 Take some time to build something that you know how to build.
 Then use that experience to recognize how far you’ve come and how much you are currently capable of.

 I do this all the time.
 That's what this blog is about.
-This is why I read books like [*Working with Emotional Intelligence*](http://www.amazon.com/Working-Emotional-Intelligence-Daniel-Goleman-ebook/dp/B000JMKTN2/ref=tmm_kin_swatch_0?_encoding=UTF8&sr=8-1&qid=1426551915) and random linguistics textbooks to procrastinate my schoolwork.
+This is why I read books like [<i class="fa fa-book"></i> *Working with Emotional Intelligence*](http://www.amazon.com/Working-Emotional-Intelligence-Daniel-Goleman-ebook/dp/B000JMKTN2/ref=tmm_kin_swatch_0?_encoding=UTF8&sr=8-1&qid=1426551915) and random linguistics textbooks to procrastinate my schoolwork.
 When I'm overwhelmed by the hard stuff I'm trying to understand, retreating into what I'm good at helps me build my confidence, which in turn allows me to climb back on that learning horse for a while longer.

 As long as you're careful not to let yourself plateau, it's okay or even good to enjoy that competence for a while.
 That way you can brace yourself for that next bout of learning.
-According to Gerald Weinberg in his book [Becoming a Technical Leader](http://www.amazon.com/Becoming-Technical-Leader-Gerald-Weinberg-ebook/dp/B004J4VV3I/ref=tmm_kin_title_0?_encoding=UTF8&sr=8-1&qid=1426553246), skill growth basically looks like this:
+According to Gerald Weinberg in his book [<i class="fa fa-book"></i> *Becoming a Technical Leader*](http://www.amazon.com/Becoming-Technical-Leader-Gerald-Weinberg-ebook/dp/B004J4VV3I/ref=tmm_kin_title_0?_encoding=UTF8&sr=8-1&qid=1426553246), skill growth basically looks like this:

 <img class="center" src="{{ site.url }}/assets/comp/skill1.png"/>